dteli/dsp/lessons/statistics/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
-How do frequentist and Bayesian statistics compare?
+> How do frequentist and Bayesian statistics compare?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+Bayesian statistics seems to always assume it makes some sense to assign a prior probability.
+I guess that makes sense for most things, I don't know.

+The frequentist approach to statistics isn't based on logic in the way that the Bayesian is, although of course it's based on math..

+*still working on this*

 ---